MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-register.md

 ms.prod: w10
 ---

-# Registering for the Windows Insider Program for Business
+# Register for the Windows Insider Program for Business
 To join the Windows Insider Program for Business, the first thing you have to do is register.

 You can [register through the Windows Insider Program website](https://insider.windows.com/en-us/for-business-getting-started), or go directly to **[Settings> Update & Security > Windows Insider Program](https://aka.ms/WIPSettings)** and select **Get Started**.